osher/swagger-json-output/README.md

-The usecase that brought this feature is a proprietary fitting that executes early in the pipeline, collects tools (di) and prepares an envelope response, where any reponse provided by any step must be contained in this envelope.
+The usecase that brought this feature is a proprietary fitting that executes early in the pipeline, collects tools (di) and prepares an envelope response, where by corporate rules any reponse provided by any step must be contained in this envelope.

-So, in fact, the fitting does all the di and prepare the envelope before all user-code parts (mainly security-handlers and router controllers), and uses the hook to enrich and contain the response using the `ctx._preOutput`.
+So, in fact, the fitting does all the di and prepare the envelope before all user-code parts (mainly security-handlers and router controllers), gathers data to this envelope as execution of the request progresses, and uses the hook to enrich and contain the response using the `ctx._preOutput` hook.

 ## Future
  - design handling of multiple content-types